proximax-storage/java-xpx-chain-sdk/CONTRIBUTING.md

 ## Bug reports

-If you think you have found a bug in java-xpx-catapult-sdk, first make sure that you are testing against the latest version of java-xpx-catapult-sdk - your issue may already have been fixed.
+If you think you have found a bug in java-xpx-chain-sdk, first make sure that you are testing against the latest version of java-xpx-chain-sdk - your issue may already have been fixed.
 If not, search our issues list on GitHub in case a similar issue has already been opened.